 Angeline Makore received The Takeda Young Entrepreneurship Award for her project, Mwedzi Social Enterprise, offering reusable sanitary pads and teaching adolescent girls on menstrual hygiene management.

 Angeline was featured in World Economic Forum blog “4 young Africans who are changing the world” and Global Citizen blog titled “5 Formidable Young Women Who Are Shaping Africa’s Future”

 Angelina, Could you please tell us about your work in empowering girls in Zimbabwe?

 My work in empowering the Girl children in Zimbabwe is anchored by my vision to see girls succeed despite their circumstances.
 I tailor-make programs to suit various needs of girls in Zimbabwe and beyond, through my organization SparkR.E.A.D .

-Some of my work includes but not limited to advocating for sexual reproductive health and rights of young girls in order to access correct and adequate information and services about their sexual health.
-I do this work through collaborative engagements with the community including the adolescent girls themselves.
-I also empower young girls to break the ceilings when it comes to their education – I’m running a program that seeks to encourage girls to venture into STEM careers by paying their high school fees, mentorship with established women in science and career guidance.
+Some of my work includes but is not limited to advocating for sexual reproductive health and the rights of young girls in order to access correct and adequate information and services about their sexual health.
+I do this work through collaborative engagements with the community including adolescent girls.
+I also empower young girls to break the ceilings when it comes to their education – I’m running a program that seeks to encourage girls to venture into STEM careers by paying their high school fees, and mentorship with established women in science and career guidance.